Kim-Macdonald/LineageUpdater/README.md

 The script will:

-1. Read in the output file(s) of VoCcaller (single file or merged output file (instructions below)) and https://github.com/BCCDC-PHL/pangolin-nf (an updated version of pangolin that's run on all data in the covid sequence directory - output file is called [date]_pangolin_lineages.csv).
+1. <b>Read</b> in the output file(s) of VoCcaller (single file or merged output file (instructions below)) and https://github.com/BCCDC-PHL/pangolin-nf (an updated version of pangolin that's run on all data in the covid sequence directory - output file is called [date]_pangolin_lineages.csv).

 ![image](https://user-images.githubusercontent.com/72042148/117079561-dcb65f00-acf0-11eb-826c-2b0b07cdd9f1.png)